 - Corpsing: Billie Piper makes a valiant effort to hide her amusement during the "Goodness me, I'm a man!" scene.

-- Clones Are People Too: The Doctor is furious at the way the Sisterhood treats the clone-people.
-He sees them as just alive as himself or Rose.
+- Clones Are People, Too: The Doctor is furious at the way the Sisterhood treats the clone-people.
+He sees them as just as alive as himself or Rose.

 - Curse Cut Short: